-Events held in the meeting rooms of Wake County Public Libraries are intended to further the Library’s mission for all of the County’s diverse citizens regardless of race, religion, age or national origin by providing an inclusive and hospitable environment for all library members which encourages reflection, study and self-education.
-To this end, we provide limited free use of our meeting rooms for cultural, civic and informal educational purposes.
+Events held in the conference rooms of Wake County Public Libraries are intended to further the Library’s mission for all of the County’s diverse citizens regardless of race, religion, age or national origin by providing an inclusive and hospitable environment for all library members which encourages reflection, study and self-education.
+To this end, we provide limited free use of our conference rooms for cultural, civic and informal educational purposes.

-The meeting rooms located in the libraries of Wake County Public Libraries are primarily for programs sponsored by the Library, Library Commission, and other Library and County-related organizations.
+The conference rooms located in the libraries of Wake County Public Libraries are primarily for programs sponsored by the Library, Library Commission, and other Library and County-related organizations.
 Reservations will not be accepted for a series of meetings that designate the library as a regular meeting place and reservations may not be made more than 1 month in advance.
 Library sponsored programs have a priority use of the rooms and groups will be notified if the Library needs use of the rooms.
 When Library sponsored activities are not occupying the rooms, other groups may use the rooms for lawful, non-commercial, non-religious, and non-partisan activities.
-(See footnote) Groups using the library’s meeting rooms may not charge admission or make any monetary collections.
+(See footnote) Groups using the library’s conference rooms may not charge admission or make any monetary collections.
 Partisan political meetings and religious instruction, services or ceremonies are not permitted.
 All meetings must be open to the public.
-Public meeting room use does not constitute endorsement of the beliefs or ideas expressed by organizations or individuals using the space.
+Public conference room use does not constitute endorsement of the beliefs or ideas expressed by organizations or individuals using the space.

 a.
 Wake County Public Libraries